 Part of moving to LA involves deciding where to live in Los Angeles

 To help you decide where to live in Los Angeles, we’ve created a guide to help you learn more about the different parts of the City of Angels.
-Read on to find out everything you need to know before you decide where to live in LA as a Los Angeleno.
+Read on to find out everything you need to know about the best neighborhoods in LA before you decide where to live in the city as a Los Angeleno.

 Culver City is one of the best places to live in LA